creitve/cartomatic/README.md

 ## About

-Scenarious which helps you setup server for [CS-Cart and Multi-Vendor](https://cs-cart.com/).
-Current version is 1.0.0 beta.
+Open-source scenarios which helps you setup server for [CS-Cart and Multi-Vendor](https://cs-cart.com/).
+Current version is 1.0.0.

 * [Features](#features)
 * [Quick install](#quick-install)